Ragnt/AngryOxide/README.md

 Options:
   -i, --interface <INTERFACE>  Interface to use
-  -c, --channel <CHANNEL>      Optional channel to scan.
-Will use "-c 1 -c 6 -c 11" if excluded -b, --band <BAND>            Optional band to scan - Will include all channels interface can support -t, --target <TARGET>        Optional target (MAC or SSID) to attack - will attack everything if excluded -o, --output <OUTPUT>        Optional output filename -r, --rogue <ROGUE>          Optional TX MAC for rogue-based attacks - will randomize if excluded
+  -c, --channel <CHANNEL>      Optional - Channel to scan.
+Will use "-c 1 -c 6 -c 11" if none specified -b, --band <BAND>            Optional - Entire band to scan - will include all channels interface can support -t, --target <TARGET>        Optional - Target (MAC or SSID) to attack - will attack everything if none specified -o, --output <OUTPUT>        Optional - Output filename -r, --rogue <ROGUE>          Optional - Tx MAC for rogue-based attacks - will randomize if excluded
-      --gpsd <GPSD>            Optional alter default HOST:Port for GPSD connection [default: 127.0.0.1:2947] --headless               Optional set the tool to headless mode without a UI --autoexit               Optional tool will auto-exit when all targets have a valid hashline --notransmit             Optional do not transmit, passive only --notar                  Optional tar output files
-      --nodeauth               Optional do NOT send deauths (will try other attacks only) -h, --help                   Print help
+      --gpsd <GPSD>            Optional - Alter default HOST:Port for GPSD connection [default: 127.0.0.1:2947] --headless               Optional - Set the tool to headless mode without a UI. (useful with --headless) --autoexit               Optional - AO will auto-exit when all targets have a valid hashline --notransmit             Optional - Do not transmit - passive only --nodeauth               Optional - Do NOT send deauths (will try other attacks only) --notar                  Optional - Do not tar output files -h, --help                   Print help
 ```